DHTMLX/scheduler-docs/data/recurring_events.md

 ###Main parts

 You can find the default HTML structure of the lightbox's recurring block for different languages at the <b>'scheduler\sources\locale\recurring\'</b> directory.<br>
-For example,for the English locale you need to see the  <b>'scheduler\sources\locale\recurring\repeat_template_en.htm'</b> file.
+For example, for the English locale you need to check the <b>'scheduler\sources\locale\recurring\repeat_template_en.htm'</b> file.

 Basically, the recurring block of the lightbox contains 3 groups of controls:

 1) Controls for choosing the type of recurrence.
-These inputs have the name 'repeat' and one of the following values: 'daily', 'weekly', 'monthly', 'yearly'.
+These inputs have the 'repeat' name and one of the following values: 'daily', 'weekly', 'monthly', 'yearly'.
-The form must have at least one 'repeat' input with the value.
+The form must have at least one 'repeat' input with a value.
 You can use radio buttons, selects or set the default type in the hidden input.

-Consider the following examples, each of those is a valid way for selecting the type of recurrence in the form.
+Consider the following examples, each of them is a valid way for selecting the type of recurrence in the form.

-- Radiobuttons
+- Radiobuttons:

 ~~~html
 <label><input type="radio" name="repeat" value="day" />Daily</label><br />